SonkeWohler/.vim/README.md

 other emulators may have a similar problem, you should check the created files are truly links with `ls -al [file]` when you're done.
 It should look something like `.bashrc --> .vim/bash/bashrc`.

+You may wish to source some of these from a machine local config file, as I would recommend for Bash (below).
+Aside from bash and perhaps vim I don't believe it is necessary to do so for any other config files, though.

 #### Bash